 The Refinery Hotel, it said, was built on the site of the old Colony Arcade Millinery Factory.
 Wow, I thought.
 My grandmother had worked in a millinery factory in the 1920's when she first arrived in New York from Sicily.
 I noticed the writing desk in the room had a cast iron sewing machine base.

-It was only then that I began to see the subtle touches the designers had specified to pay homage to the building's history.
+I began to notice the subtle touches the designers had specified to pay homage to the building's history.
 Along with the sewing machine bases, I realized the medallion in the center of the runner in the lobby had a beautiful custom design.

 And the staff associates were wearing these wonderful pins....